jefflovejapan/jefflovejapan.github.io/_posts/2018-7-1-alignment-rects.md

 ![Default Layout](/assets/default-layout.jpeg)

 As you can see, the star button's frame is centered with the frames of the plus and minus buttons, which isn't what we want.
-I remembered having seen references to alignment rects in a WWDC session, and after [tracking it down](https://developer.apple.com/videos/play/wwdc2015-218/?time=2161) on [ASCIIwwdc](asciiwwdc.com), I learned that you could use your view's alignment rect to describe the *region that contains its content,* which might be different from your view's frame if you have ornamentation like a drop shadow or, in my case, an indicator view.
+I remembered having seen references to alignment rects in a WWDC session, and after [tracking it down](https://developer.apple.com/videos/play/wwdc2015-218/?time=2161) on [ASCIIwwdc](asciiwwdc.com), I learned that you could use your view's alignment rect to describe the *region that contains its content.* That region might be different from your view's frame if you have ornamentation like a drop shadow or, in my case, an indicator view.
 After double checking the docs I realized that I either needed to:

 - override `alignmentRect(forFrame:)` and `frame(forAlignmentRect:)` (which should be inverses of each other) or
 - override `alignmentRectInsets`